True Colors Festival

 The True Colors Festival will create events that are enjoyable to everyone regardless of one’s ability.
-We are looking for people to help us build accessible environments leading up to the True Colors CONCERT in July 2020.
+We are looking for people to help us build accessible environments leading up to the True Colors CONCERT.

 Become a festival attendant through specialized lectures and practical workshops!
 We are looking for people who want to gain experience and excel at the True Colors Festival.